stjudecloud/docs/docs/guides/genomics-platform/requesting-data/about-our-data.md

 `vt normalize` is used to obtain consistent representations of all variants which may have multiple equivalent forms.
 If VT modifies a variant, it records the original form in the `OLD_VARIANT` info tag.
 [Click here][vt] to read about variant normalization.

-For a full description of the annotations VEP determined for each variant, see the [VEP documentation][vep].
+For a full description of the annotations VEP determines for each variant, see the [VEP documentation][vep].

 #### Naming convention